Terrabits/qt_python_project/README.md

 The goal is to create a design pattern which leverages the usability of Qt Creator while spending as little time as possible with Qt itself.

+Working build scripts, built around `pyinstaller`, are included as well.

 ## Requirements

 This project should theoretically work with a broad range of environments.